TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.7-kpi-vs-sla/_index.md

 The above four elements of IaaS (CPU, Memory, Disk, Network) are evaluated on every collection cycle.
 The default collection cycle is 5 minutes, which is an appropriate balance for SLA monitoring.
 An SLA that is based on a 1-minute collection cycle will be too tight and result in either a cost increase or a reduction in threshold.

 The following example, taken on vRealize Operations 8.2, shows that this VM was served well by the IaaS.
-It’s getting the four IaaS resources it asked for in the last 24 hours with only one exception.
+It's getting the four IaaS resources it asked for in the last 24 hours with only one exception.
 The chart counts each time a VM is not getting a resource.
 A VM that is not served on all four will register a value of 4 in the chart.

 ![VM not served example](1.2.7-fig-3.png)